 's OS is in fact a customized version of FreeBSD.
 Several home routers also run Linux: either by default, or modded by way of DD-WRT, OpenWRT or Tomato.
 Linux even powers a number of Midway Games

-' slot and gambling machines, and some arcade game manufacturers (ie Namco Bandai
+' slot and gambling machines, and some arcade game manufacturers (ie Bandai Namco Entertainment

 with their Wangan Midnight

 series starting from WMMT4) prefer Linux to Windows Embedded due to the practically nonexistent licensing costs.

 The development of "netbooks"—small, simple, low-cost, low-power laptop computers geared towards Internet functionality at the expense of gaming and multimedia—also worked in UNIX's favor.
 Many discarded the traditional x86 architecture, due to power consumption and cost concerns, in favor of the ARM (Advanced RISC Machine) architecture used by the vast majority of embedded devices such as cell phones.
 The only current version of Microsoft Windows for ARM processors is the largely incompatible "Windows RT" (a modified version of Windows 8), and the vast majority of ARM netbooks run UNIX-style OSs, usually Linux OSs.
 For example, Chromebooks run Chrome OS, a specialized Gentoo Linux variant.

 The biggest bombshell of it all, however, is probably when Valve Software

 and announcing that the OS will be powering its line of Steam Machine consoles, but will also be free to download for anyone interested in building their own custom Steam Machine.
 This after porting Steam and several games to Linux, as well as encouraging developers who're using the Steam platform to roll out Linux support as well.
 Feral Interactive

 in particular, has taken this to heart, and has ported quite a few Square Enix titles